Easing of lockdown

 25 June 2020

-Parador Hotels chain includes Mojacar, Arcos de la Frontera, Cadiz, Cordoba, Granada, Ayamonte, Mazagón, Úbeda, Cazola, Jaén, Antequera, Nerja, Malaga, Ronda, Carmona.
+Parador Hotels group including Mojacar, Arcos de la Frontera, Cadiz, Cordoba, Granada, Ayamonte, Mazagón, Úbeda, Cazola, Jaén, Antequera, Nerja, Malaga, Ronda, Carmona.

 2 July 2020

 Fuerte Hotels: group including Hotel Fuerte Marbella, Hotel Fuerte Conil-Resort, Hotel Fuerte Grazalema, Hotel Fuerte El Rompido.

 Shopping Centres were permitted to open in Phase Two of the de-escalation plan.
 El Corte Inglés opened its flagship store in Puerto Banus Marbella on 1 June.